 It will also cover you on over 150 adventure activities, so if you are planning on doing more than just sight-seeing while in Europe, you should definitely look into it.

-If you don't receive it right away, check your spam folder just in case it got lost in there.
+Just type in your email and I’ll send it to your inbox.
+Make sure you check your spam folder just in case it gets lost in there.

 Note that, by typing in your email, you’ll be joining my newsletter (I’m not spammy, I promise!).
 If you prefer not to get emails from me, you can click the unsubscribe button at the bottom of the email to opt out 🙂

 Found this packing list useful?
 Keep it handy by saving it to Pinterest!